 This flyer is ready to distribute to your neighbors and contains basic emergency preparedness and evacuation tips.

-The official line of communication that City of Santa Fe and Santa Fe County use to distribute emergency information.
-Signing up lets you choose how you’d like to receive information from emergency managers.
-Encourage your neighbors to sign up for this program.
+The official line of communication that City of Santa Fe and Santa Fe County use to distribute emergency information including evacuation notices.
+Encourage your neighbors to sign up for this program!